kizilipek/SR-GNN/README.md

 Official implementation and the paper can be found [here](https://github.com/CRIPAC-DIG/SR-GNN).
 Borrowed the data preprocessing from original repository, including diginetica and yoochoose.

+config/dev_config.yml: change the dataset name which you want to train model for.